gbvbahia01/Spring-Batch-Cotahist/README.md

 }
 ```

-The important thing is to remember that exists two ExecutionContext.
-One is for Step and another is for the Job.
+The important thing is to remember that exists two **ExecutionContext**.

+> One is for Step and another is for the Job.

 You have to get from _JobExecution_ when the data was stored at any step before that is running now.

 You have to get from _StepExecution_ when the data was stored in the same Step.
 Does not matter if was stored on Reader and you need to get on the Process or Writer.